wiseman-timelord/Text-Adventure-Gguf/README.md

 ## Description

-Stable-RPG is an AI-powered text-based role-playing game that offers an immersive and interactive gaming experience.
+Text-Adventure-Gguf is an AI-powered text-based role-playing game that offers an immersive and interactive gaming experience.
 The game leverages advanced AI models to create dynamic dialogues and scenarios, providing a unique role-playing experience with every playthrough.
 The user can choose from a variety of realistic locations and interact with a diverse set of AI roleplayers.
 The game continues indefinitely until the user decides to exit, offering an endless role-playing experience.
-The game utilizes StableLM for text generation, a powerful language model developed by OpenAI.
+The game utilizes Fast Small LLM's for text generation, a powerful language model developed by OpenAI.
 The game interface initially uses curses for a text-based interface, with plans to incorporate more graphical elements in future versions.

 ## Features
 - TBA.